Advertiser Disclosure

 Merchant Holds

 Merchant holds protect consumers from scams or companies who cannot provide the goods or services.
-These hold give the merchant enough time to provide the good or service.
+These holds give the merchant enough time to provide the goods or services.
 Credit card companies may also implement merchant holds if the business has conducted suspicious behavior.
 Most merchant holds resolve within a few days after the customer receives the good or service.

 Bank Holds